“People do not fucking change!”

 Celia: Shit.
 But it’s just a cold, right?
 A cold from being out and about at night.
 Leg pain from being in the rain.
 Rain hurts old wounds, everyone knows that, all those old people complaining about their knees when the clouds start to appear.
 That’s all it is.
 All it has to be.
 Please let it be just that.

 “Sweetie, please pick up.”
 Her throat sounds really dry.
 “I’m sick.
 My leg really hurts.
 I can’t… Emi’s with Robby…”

 There’s a third message after that one.
 Celia’s mom sounds like she’s crying:

 “Sweetie, please.
 I can’t… get out of bed… there’s vomit… I had this… nightmare… I really need you…”

-GM: Several minutes after that comes a text message.
-It’s gone out to Celia, Emily, David, Logan, and a number she doesn’t recognize:
+GM: There’s a text message, too.
+The recipients include Celia, Emily, David, Logan, and a number Celia doesn’t recognize:

 Someone please COME OVER!!!
 Im rly sick Lucy needs breakfast a ride hasnt take the bus before Im missing work the school needs to get a sub someone please get this BEFORE SHE WAKES UP!!!!!!!
 DOnt wanT HER TO SEE!!!!!!!!

 Celia: Celia ceases her search.
 She calls her mother instead, holding up a finger to Roderick to tell him to be quiet.

 GM: It rings until it goes to voicemail.

 “Hi there, you’ve reached Diana Flores!
 Please leave your name and number, and I’ll get back to you first thing.
 Thanks!”